VTime XR

-vTime XR is a free-to-play virtual reality and augmented reality social network created by British virtual and augmented reality innovation company vTime Limited, developed in Liverpool in the UK.
+vTime XR was a free-to-play virtual reality and augmented reality social network created by British virtual and augmented reality innovation company vTime Limited, developed in Liverpool in the UK.
 Cross platform, the app allows groups of up to four users to "jump into VR or AR and talk in what is essentially a private chat room.
 Users can customize an avatar and select a 3D environment to host the chat inside".

 Launching on Gear VR in December 2015, vTime was the first virtual reality social network on a mobile platform.
 The app became the first social network to launch on Google Cardboard in March 2016, and on Google Daydream in January 2017. vTime was also the first virtual reality application to give its users the ability to socialise inside their own 360 images, and was later a launch title for the Windows Mixed Reality platform in October 2017.

 In February 2019, vTime became the first cross reality (XR) social network after adding AR mode.
 The update gives users the ability to meet and chat with people in a shared virtual space using AR, VR, or 2D Magic Window mode.